mvousden/psap/doc/source/implementation.rst

  - ``problem.pMax`` with a value limiting the number of application nodes that can be placed on hardware nodes.

+ - ``problem.name`` (optionally) defines a colloquial name for the problem, used for writing results.

 The integrity of the data structure (i.e. whether the indeces in vectors line up with the nodes they refer to, whether lengths in the edge cache are non-negative, or whether the names of nodes are unique) is not checked.
 The